gopro/OpenGoPro/docs/tutorials/_python-tutorials/tutorial_7_camera_media_list.md

 url = GOPRO_BASE_URL + f"videos/DCIM/100GOPRO/{photo}"
 ```

+{% tip %}
-{% tip The endpoint will start with "videos" for both photos and videos %}
+The endpoint will start with "videos" for both photos and videos
+{% endtip %}

 Next we send the GET request and check the response for errors.
 Any errors will raise an exception.